calacademy-research/HiFiMiTie/README.md

 # HiFiMiTie
 HiFiMiTie -- Find &amp; Analyze Metazoan Mitochondria from HiFi reads

-This is a work in progress.
-And is currently made to run on CAS ccg setups.
+**This is a work in progress.** And is currently made to run on CAS ccg setups.
 Several programs and scripts have not yet been uploaded.
+But the broad brush of the pipeline is represented in the scripts in the scripts directory.
+These are primarily bash and awk scripts calling out to other programs.

 HiFiMiTie takes advantage of the fact that the PacBio HiFi read cell output can contain a hundred to a thousand mitochondrial reads each representing most to all to sometimes several copies of the subject's mitochondria.

 It relies on a local copy of the NCBI mito database being downloaded and several supporting files being constructed from that.
-Scripts for this will added in the supporting directory soon.
-The primary tools used are blastn, mitfi, cmsearch, megahit, mafft and a consensus script.
+Scripts for this will be added in the support_files directory soon.
+The primary tools used are blastn, mitfi, cmsearch, megahit, trf, mafft and a consensus script.

+Each read is run through rrna and trna annotation to determine order.
+Location of one or more Control Regions (CRs) is also discerned, along with CR tandem repeat analysis, and heteroplasmy analysis.
+HiFiMiTie was built around scripts that found non-standard tRNA (WACNY instead of WANCY) and substantial tandem repeat heteoplasmy in the CR of a fish mitochondrial genome.

+You can see the basic pipeline in the help screen below.
+However, to execute the pipeline is is only necessary to use hifimitie (or its abbreviation hfmt) with init to set the taxonomy numeric identifier and the PacBio HiFi file(s) -- fastq or fasta accepted; then use run indicating the number of threads to use.

+Example forthcoming.

 ```
     HiFiMiTie version 0.01 -- Find & Analyze Metazoan Mitochondria from HiFi reads